Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.rst

                             journalctl: Show messages for the specified syslog identifier.
 Default: None
       --ignore-pattern IGNORE_PATTERN
-                            Any line containing this pattern on the MESSAGE field will be ignored (repeating).
+                            Any line containing this case-sensitive pattern on the MESSAGE field will be ignored (repeating).
 So, unlike `journalctl`, you can easily use strings to ignore certain messages.
       --ignore-regex IGNORE_REGEX
                             Any line matching this Python regex on the MESSAGE field will be ignored (repeating).
 So, unlike